-A contract court interpreter may not charge any other federal court unit, federal public defender, or CJA panel attorney for any services rendered during the same period for which the contract court interpreter is being compensated by the court, and may not work for nor receive compensation from private counsel during time concurrent with the court-paid day or half day.
+A contract court interpreter may not charge any other federal court unit, the Federal Public Defender's Office, or counsel appointed under the CJA for any services rendered during the same period for which the contract court interpreter is being compensated by the court, and may not work for nor receive compensation from private counsel during time concurrent with the court-paid day or half day.
 Compensation for two separate half days of service to any of the entities enumerated above must be billed so as not to exceed the full-day cap set by the Director, plus overtime, if any.
 Nothing in this section prohibits a contract interpreter from accepting an offer of work from private counsel or other agencies or individuals at any other time.